 WILCO LAM, DRY RIVER WINES (Martinborough, South Wairarapa, NEW ZEALAND)

 Wilco Lam grew up in the Netherlands and started his wine journey taking trips into France as a child with his family, chasing domaines his parents wanted to discover in the 80’s.
 With the seed planted, wine led him across the world, down to Australia and eventually, in 2003, New Zealand to pursue a life in winegrowing.
 After completing his winemaking degree at Lincoln University in Canterbury, Wilco was truly on his way.
 His eye was quickly set on Martinborough, being part of an intimate and dedicated winegrowing region producing intricate and individual wines.
 Initially he focussed on viticulture learning the waxing in and waxing out of practical winegrowing.
 He finally made the jump into the winery and began the journey on how to follow the wines right through to the bottle.
 Wilco joined Dry River Wines in 2009 as vineyard and winery assistant and has been the chief winemaker at Dry River Wines since 2015.

-OAK IN PINOT NOIR
+OUTSTANDING EXAMPLES OF OAK IN PINOT NOIR

 One of the biggest challenges in making Pinot Noir is finding the right balance of oak in the wine.
 Winemakers rely on their knowledge of cooperages, forests, and even a barrel-bound oak tree’s specific location in a forest to build just the right oak program for their wines.
 Learn the secrets of how winemakers put together the perfect blend of barrels to carefully frame the wine they have crafted.
 This is an advanced course.